satyavanu/p1-group/README.md

 # Events Travel Frontend assignment

 This repo is the frontend assignment for applicants.
 This repo consists of two parts: Frontend & API.
 The assigment is to build this mini-application with the specified requirements (see Frontend --> requirements) and following the given design (see frontend --> Home & frontend --> List).
 Besides the requirements, you are completely free on how you would realize this application.
+You can also utilize a component library, but be aware: you should follow the design.

 ## API